MicrosoftDocs/query-docs/query-languages/m/m-spec-functions.md

 The following holds when invoking a function:

 * The environment used to evaluate the _function-body_ of the function includes a variable that corresponds to each parameter, with the same name as the parameter.
-The value of each parameter corresponds to a value constructed from the _argument-list_ of the _invokeexpression_, as defined in [Parameters](#parameters).
+The value of each parameter corresponds to a value constructed from the _argument-list_ of the _invoke-expression_, as defined in [Parameters](#parameters).
 * All of the expressions corresponding to the function arguments are evaluated before the _function-body_ is evaluated.

-* Errors raised when evaluating the expressions in the _expression-list_ or _functionexpression_ are propagated.
+* Errors raised when evaluating the expressions in the _expression-list_ or _function-body_ are propagated.

 * The number of arguments constructed from the _argument-list_ must be compatible with the formal parameters of the function, or an error is raised with reason code `"Expression.Error"`.
 The process for determining compatibility is defined in [Parameters](#parameters).